Sustainability at Manila Water

-2021 Achievements of the WASH in Pandemic Project
+2020 Achievements of the WASH in Pandemic Program

-Since 2020, Manila Water Foundation has been supporting the health and safety protocols directed by the national government through its WASH in Pandemic initiatives.
-It aimed to provide multi-faucet hand hygiene facilities, supplies, and education to communities and institutions as precautionary measures to address the threat of COVID-19.
-The WASH in Pandemic project was divided into three subcategories: WASH in Pandemic for Communities, WASH in Pandemic for Institutions, and WASH in Pandemic for Emergencies.
+Supporting the health and safety protocols directed by the national government in 2020, MWF launched its WASH in Pandemic program.
+It aimed to provide hygiene facilities, supplies and education to communities and institutions as precautionary measures to address the threat of COVID-19.
+The WASH in Pandemic program was divided into three subcategories: WASH in Pandemic for Communities, WASH in Pandemic for Institutions, and WASH in Pandemic for Emergencies.

 Meanwhile, the WASH in Pandemic for Institutions paved the way to establish effective relationships with like-minded organizations to bring the necessary interventions to a targeted sector.
-Through its participation at the League of Corporate Foundations (LCF), Manila Water Foundation led the implementation of LCFWinS: Lingap Eskwela sa Pandemya, LCF's call for collective impact among its member corporations and corporate foundations.
-The collaboration with LCF was able to build 20 hygiene facilities and provide 2,400 hygiene kits with IEC to 45,121 individuals.
-Lastly, for WASH in Pandemic for Emergencies, Manila Water Foundation reached out to local child-caring institutions, vaccination drives, community pantries, and IP communities to provide WASH support, serving around 15,220 individuals.
+Through its participation at the League of Corporate Foundations (LCF), MWF led the implementation of LCFWinS: Lingap Eskwela sa Pandemya, LCF’s call for collective impact among its member corporations and corporate foundations.
+The initiative supports the Department of Education’s WASH in Schools (WinS) program with the goal of providing adequate WASH facilities for schools across the country.
+Moreover, MWF also served as a co-organizer in the Ayala Group’s Brigada ng Ayala, leading its Kalusugan at Kaligtasan cluster.